skoppe/dconf-2024/slides.md

 #### Improvements

-- memory usage
 - fewer external dependencies
+- improved memory usage
 - does less work
 - streams => sequences (ongoing rewrite to address shortcomings)
 <br/>
 <br/>
-#### New features
+#### Experimental features

-- support for IO (iouring only atm)
+- support for IO (iouring only at the moment)
 - support for Fibers

 <!--

+- I had to remove external dependencies and that prompted me to reconsider some core aspects
-- We improved memory usage by either removing them or putting them on the stack
+- However, those extra constraints lead to fewer memory allocations by either removing them or being able to move them to the stack
-- Removed some dependencies.
-Walter asked me to get this into Phobos, and I expected it to be easy...
-It isn't.
-I was depending on several dub libraries, which had to be tackled first
-- so I removed them, made things simpler, less moving parts, and performance improvements
+- made things simpler, less moving parts, and resulted performance improvements
-- reworked the streams into sequences, mostly to solve things around backpressue and to allow streams of streams etc.
+- there were issues around the streams concept, mostly around backpressure.
+The new sequences doesn't have this issue.

 After having completed key parts of the foundation, I moved on to io and fibers.